tldr-pages/tldr/pages/linux/trap.md

 # trap

 > Automatically execute commands after receiving signals by processes or the operating system.
-> Can be used to perform cleanups for interruptions by the user or other causes.
+> Can be used to perform cleanups for interruptions by the user or other actions.

 - List available signals to set traps for: